atomist/automation-client/docs/ProjectOperations.md

 Microgrammar support
 allows sophisticated parsing and updates with clean diffs.
 [Path expression](PathExpressions.md) support makes it possible to drill into the structure of files within projects in a consistent way, using a variety of grammars.

-## Project and File Interface Concepts: Sync, Async and Scripting
+## Project and File Interface Concepts: Sync, Async and defer

 The project and file interfaces represent a project (usually backed by a whole repository) and a file (a single artifact within a project).

-### Fine Grained Interfaces

 The two interfaces follow the same pattern, in being composed from finer-grained interfaces with different purposes.